-An Urgent and Primary Care Centre (UPCC) is the place you can go to get same-day care for urgent and non-life threatening health concerns within 12 to 24 hours.
-A UPCC is not an emergency department.
+An Urgent and Primary Care Centre (UPCC) is the place you can go to get same-day care for urgent and non-life threatening health concerns.

-For life-threatening illnesses or injuries, call 911 or go the emergency department to be assessed and treated immediately.
+For life-threatening health concerns, call 9-1-1 or go the emergency department immediately.

-Urgent care is available on a walk-in basis, with patients assessed on arrival and then seen in order of urgency by a family doctor, nurse practitioner, registered nurse or social worker.
+Unlike at walk-in clinics, patients are seen in order of urgency by a family doctor, nurse practitioner, registered nurse or social worker.